jarrett/echo_uploads/readme.md

 As of June 2014, no.

 Hypothetically, if someone discovers a way to compute a matching input from a SHA-512 hash, an attack would be possible.
-Knowing contents of an uploaded file, or the SHA-512 hash thereof, an attacker could craft a harmful file with the same SHA-512 hash.
+Knowing the contents of an uploaded file, or the SHA-512 hash thereof, an attacker could craft a harmful file with the same SHA-512 hash.
 If the attacker uploaded that file, it would overwrite the original.

 Currently (as of June 2014), there is no publicly known way to compute a matching input from a SHA-512 hash.
 So the attack is not currently possible.
 If that changes, Echo